wso2/docs-mi/en/docs/develop/creating-artifacts/creating-an-api.md

 # Create a REST API

-Follow the instructions given below to create a new REST API artifact in the Micro Integrator for Visual Studio Code extension (MI for VS Code).
+Follow the instructions below to create a new REST API artifact in the Micro Integrator for Visual Studio Code extension (MI for VS Code).

 ## Instructions